Yandex Cloud

 Run the test appRun the test app

-Create a pod with the app from the Docker image and make sure that no additional authentication in Container Registry was required to push the Docker image.
+Create a pod with the app from the Docker image and make sure no additional authentication in Container Registry was required to push the Docker image.

 1. Run the pod with the app from the Docker image: